PhysicsDan/sdf_reader/README.md

 - electric and magnetic fields
 - mean kinetic energy of a a cell

-The code also could be optimised I am sure
+The code also could be optimised I am sure.
+Sometimes I find when plotting graphs using loops I need to call `gc.collect()` from the `gc` library at the end of each loop to free up memory.
+Also my experiences `collect()` does not work in `jupyter-notebook`.
+I haven't found out if the 'memory leak' is my fault is from the `ReadSDF` class or `matplotlib`.
+I have a feeling it is from the way I was plotting with `matplotlib`.
+This will be updated when I have time to test...

 ### Example Usage
 ```
+from sdf_functions import ReadSDF
 # Initiate the class and print out contents of sdf file
 sdf = ReadSDF('0001.sdf')
 # Get the variable